wp-plugins/woocommerce-e-conomic-integration/readme.txt

 == Changelog ==

+= 1.9.8 =
+* Bug fixes.

+= 1.9.7 =
+* Multishop support: Support for multiple stores with different currency.
+Option to use base currency setting in e-conomic (default setting) or use currency setup in WooCommerce.
+* Bug fixes.

 = 1.9.6 =
-* Prefix for order reference is added to identify from which store an Order is synced to e-conomic.
+* Multishop support: Prefix for order reference is added to identify from which store an Order is synced to e-conomic.
 This feature is usefull to sync orders from multiple online stores to a single e-conomic account with reference.
 * Bug fixes.

 = 1.9.5 =